kwonus/Quelle-Obsolete/Quelle.md

 **Bracketed Terms:** When searching, there are part the order of some terms within a quoted are unknown.
 Square brackets can be used to identify such terms.
 For example, consider this SEARCH statement:

-*“[God created] heaven and earth” // source=bible*
+*“[God created] heaven and earth” ; source=bible*

 The above statement is equivalent to

-*“God created heaven and earth” // “created God heaven and earth” // source=bible*
+*“God created heaven and earth” ; “created God heaven and earth” ; source=bible*

 **and:** In Boolean logic, **and** means that all terms must be found.
 With Quelle-HMI, *and* is represented by terms that appear within an unquoted clause.

 **or:** In Boolean logic, **or** means that any term constitutes a match.
-With Quelle=HMI, *or* is represented by the double-slash ( **//** ) between SEARCH clauses.
+With Quelle=HMI, *or* is represented by the semi-colon ( **;** ) between SEARCH clauses.

 **not:** In Boolean logic, **not** means that the term must not be found.
-With Quelle, *not* is represented by a slash+minus ( **/-** ) and applies to an entire clause (it cannot be applied to individual words unless the search clause has only a single term).
-In other words, a ​/-​ means subtract results; it cancels-out matches against all matches of other clauses.
+With Quelle, *not* is represented by a minus,minus ( **--** ) and applies to an entire clause (it cannot be applied to individual words unless the search clause has only a single term).
+In other words, a ​--​ means subtract results; it cancels-out matches against all matches of other clauses.
 Most clauses are additive as each additional clause increases search results.
 Contrariwise, a **not** clause is subtractive as it decreases search results.

 **NOTE:**

-The /- means that the clause will be subtracted from the search results while its absence means that the clause will be added to the search results.
+The -- means that the clause will be subtracted from the search results while its absence means that the clause will be added to the search results.
 When statement only contains a single search clause, it is always positive.
 A single negative clause following the find imperative, while it might be grammatically valid syntax, will never match anything.
 Therefore, while permitted in theory, it would have no real-world meaning.
 Consequently, some implementations of Quelle-HMI may disallow such a construct.

 **More Examples:**

 Consider a query for all passages that contain God AND created, but NOT containing earth AND NOT containing heaven:

-*domain = bible.old-testament  span = 15 // created GOD /- Heaven Earth*
+*domain = bible.old-testament  span = 15 ; created GOD -- Heaven Earth*

 *(this could be read as: find in the old testament using a span of 15, the words*